Pi3rral/pi3rral.github.io/_posts/2018-05-12-the-goatbuster-booster-and-buffer.md

 I was reading blogs and electronic books for a few months, when I decided I would go with my first pedal: a booster!

-As a rookie in electronic and soldering, I decided to go with a tutoriel from the Tonefiend blog archive:&nbsp;http://www.seymourduncan.com/tonefiend/tonefiend-diy-club-projects-resources/
+As a rookie in electronic and soldering, I decided to go with a tutoriel from the Tonefiend blog archive: <http://www.seymourduncan.com/tonefiend/tonefiend-diy-club-projects-resources/>

 I went with project #3, the booster and buffer.